By Edy Werder — IT Consultant & Tech Blogger

 Final Thoughts

-Setting up Fail2ban with email notifications takes only a few extra steps, but the benefits are huge.
-You’ll know right away when suspicious activity occurs — and, as I experienced, sometimes the alerts even uncover problems inside your own network.
+Setting up Fail2ban with email notifications takes only a few extra steps.
+You’ll know right away when suspicious activity occurs, or when your own devices misbehave.

-One note if you’re running this on a VPS or cloud provider: many data centers block or limit outgoing SMTP (port 25).
+If you’re running this on a VPS or cloud provider, many data centers block or limit outgoing SMTP (port 25).
 If emails don’t arrive, check with your host.
 A workaround is to configure Postfix (or msmtp) to relay mail through a trusted SMTP service like Gmail, your ISP, or a transactional email provider.
+Even when mail is sent successfully, it may land in spam.
+Adding an SPF record for your domain helps.

 With that in place, Fail2ban isn’t just silently protecting your server — it’s actively keeping you informed.